RaVeR76/Bedroom-DJ/README.md

 * Professional looking website which is aesthetically pleasing
 * 5 or 6 sections depending on overall look and how compact it may look
 * As much funny stuff as possible but in a professional manner (if possible)
-* To have an email sign-up form or contact form for DJ updates, future CD's and live mixes plus a wee competetion to win a CD on sign-up
+* To have an email sign-up form or contact form for DJ updates, future CD's and live mixes plus a wee competition to win a CD on sign-up

 ### Expectations